Esri/esri-loader/README.md

 ### Using your own script tag

-It is possible to use this library only to load modules (i.e. not to lazy-load or pre-load the ArcGIS API).
+It is possible to use this library only to load modules (i.e. not to lazy load or pre-load the ArcGIS API).
 In this case you will need to add a `data-esri-loader` attribute to the script tag you use to load the ArcGIS API for JavaScript.
 Example:

 ```html
 <!-- index.html -->